cessda/cessda.cdc.versions/README.md

 ## Getting Started

 The various Jenkins jobs in the [DataCat](https://cit.cessda.eu/view/DataCat/) view are used to build, test and deploy the components.
-They are tricket automatically when code changes are commited to any of the Bitbucket repos listed above.
+They are triggered automatically when code changes are commited to any of the Bitbucket repos listed above.

 ### Common tasks